MossWoodMetrics/MossWoodMetrics.github.io/contents/values.md

 - We support open source technologies.

-- We encourage communications in Irish language.

-- keep data open source data in our community projects.
+- keep data open source in our community projects.

 - Facilitate community projects for free.

-- Offer our services for free to Mental Health Charities in Ireland.
+- Offer our services to Mental Health Charities in Ireland for free.

+- We try and speak Irish sometimes.